saleor/saleor-docs/docs/dashboard-catalog.md

 ### Deleting Categories

-To remove a category, simply click [[Delete Category]] button in the footer
+To remove a category, simply click the [[Delete Category]] button in the footer

 > **CAUTION:** Products are mandatorily assigned to categories.
 Deleting a category will also remove all products it contains.
 Only remove a category if you are sure that you also want to permanently delete all its products from your catalog.